Stock market today: Wall Street remains in mixed trading after its worst day in weeks - ExBulletin

-NEW YORK (AP) U.S. stocks firmed Wednesday, a day after their worst decline in weeks.
+U.S. stocks firmed on Wednesday, a day after their worst decline in weeks.

 The S&P 500 edged up 5.68 points, or 0.1%, to 5,211.49.
 The Dow Jones Industrial Average slipped 43.10, or 0.1%, to 39,127.14, and the Nasdaq composite added 37.01, or 0.2%, to 16,277.46.